by George Steckel

 Salt Your Pasta Water

-It might not seem like an important step or one that can be messed up, but pasta water can make or break your dish.
-There’s a reason the salted water is referred to as “liquid gold”!
+It might not seem like an important step, but pasta water can make or break your dish.
+There’s a reason the salted water is referred to as “liquid gold.”
 There are two main things that make pasta water such a critical part of your dish: starch and salt.
 Salting your water is the only chance you have to impart flavor onto your pasta.
 Salt the water more than you think.
 How much?
 I’ll let you decide how much you like to add based on your taste, but I’m a firm believer that you should add way too much salt at least once, so you can gauge how much it takes to get it right.
 A good guideline?
 When you add salt to the water, give it a taste.
 It should taste like something.